Adithya-Jayan/My-Blog-files/README.md

 On its path MICAS takes a number of images and stores for reference.
 While on path AutoNav decides, from the stars, asteroid positions and the reference images, whether the path taken is the desired one.
 When not, it uses its thrusters and rockets to re-orient itself.

 ![](https://github.com/ashrikant39/My-files/blob/master/autonav2.gif)

+So thats it guys.
+This concludes my work  on how is DS1 achieving its communication with Earth and Navigation.